Theophan the Recluse: The Spiritual Life and How to Be Attuned To It

 The Spiritual Life and How to Be Attuned To It was originally written in response to Theophan's encounter with a young woman.
-While at a ball, this upper class Moscow woman began having irrational thoughts about the meaning of life and the immortality of man.
+While at a ball, a Moscow woman began having thoughts she believed irrational about the meaning of life and the mortality of humans.
 After contacting Theophan, the two began corresponding through letters, the lady writing on her spiritual difficulties and Theophan responding with spiritual advice.
-This correspondence had a significant impact on the woman; she later became a nun.
+She later became a nun.
 The Saint Herman Press, the publisher of the illustrated edition of The Spiritual Life and How to Be Attuned to It, notes that it was of great importance to Theophan that the young woman should "be able to keenly hear the right 'tone' of spiritual life".

 Veneration as a saint

 Theophan was canonized by the Local Council of the Russian Orthodox Church of 1988.
 The act of canonization declared that his "deep theological understanding of the Christian teaching, as well as its performance in practice, and, as a consequence of this, the loftiness and holiness of the life of the sviatitel allow for his writings to be regarded as a development of the teaching of the Holy Fathers, preserving the same Orthodox purity and Divine enlightenment."
 His feast day is celebrated January 6 or January 10.